-THECB Comment - The amounts to be reported in the table above can be obtained from the note related to Pension Liability in TRS's CAFR for the measurement period.
+These amounts can be obtained from the note related to Pension Liability in TRS's CAFR for the measurement period.

 Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions.
 At August 31, FY2, the [College or District] reported a liability of \$ for its proportionate share of the TRS's net pension liability.
 This liability reflects a reduction for state pension support provided to the [College or District].
 The amount recognized by the [College or District] as its proportionate share of the net pension liability, the related state support, and the total portion of the net pension liability that was associated with the [College or District] were as follows: